aviation social media marketing with Kim Walsh Phillips

 Kim Walsh-Phillips: Absolutely, so there are six things that really can apply to any type of marketing, and I think that’s what’s so important.
 People get onto social and they feel like it’s a different place, it’s different a different beast, but social media is not marketing.

 And so you want to apply great marketing tactics, so these six tactics could really be applied to any marketing strategy, but we’ll talk about specifically social for the purposes of today’s call.
 So you want to have a plan, number one, to sell from the very beginning.
-I cannot tell you how many clients come to work with my firm, and they have been utilizing social media, but never realize how they’re going to sell.
+I cannot tell you how many clients come to work with my firm, and they have been utilizing social media platforms, but never realize how they’re going to sell.

 Paula Williams: Wow.